-Documentation Accompanying Planning Application: A TV / Radio Reception Assessment will be submitted as part of the planning application process.
+Documentation Accompanying Planning Application: A TV / Radio Reception Assessment will be required to be submitted as part of the planning application process.

 The height of the taller buildings may impact on the quality of television reception in the near locality.
-A TV / Radio Reception Assessment was submitted under 20/0587, with a site outline and proposed building heights largely similar to the subject proposal, finding that interference to the reception of TV or radio services was unlikely.
+A TV / Radio Reception Assessment was submitted under 20/0587 (located approximately 200m from the site), finding that interference to the reception of TV or radio services was unlikely.
 As such on the basis of information provided with other sites in the vicinity the impact is not to be significant.